• Skip to main content

 🥡 Storing and freezing

-Keeping leftover mashed potatoes in your fridge would be best unless they last 3-4 days.
+Keeping leftover mashed potatoes in your fridge using an airtight container would be best unless they last 3-4 days.
 It is available when stored in freezers.
-To reheat, put them in a pot and cook them up on the stovetop until it's heated through.
+To reheat, put them in a pot and cook them on the stovetop until heated.

-Add more vegan butter and/or unsweetened soy milk salt and pepper as necessary—another way of reheating the potato after it's frozen.
-You can let them thaw overnight before refrigerating them and then serving or reheat them straight after frozen.
+Add more vegan butter and/or unsweetened soy milk salt and black pepper as necessary—another way of reheating the potato after it's frozen.
+You can let them thaw overnight before refrigerating them and then serve or reheat them straight after they are frozen.

 Can you freeze vegan mashed potatoes?

-Raw potatoes don't freeze well, but mashed potatoes will withstand the chill if packed in sealed, airtight containers.
+Raw potatoes don't freeze well but will withstand the chill if packed in sealed, airtight containers.

 You may reheat frozen mashed potatoes and defrost them the next day to thaw the container and freeze them again.
 Ideally, a frozen mashed potato is better than having an oilless recipe.